Casa Batlló

 A new foyer has appeared as if by magic and it looks so much smarter.
 You can even access the bookshop here now without buying a ticket – that didn’t used to be possible because it wasn’t on the ground floor before.

-The old entrance is closed off and your visit starts in the basement now.
-You turn right after your tickets have been checked and head down a dark staircase artfully decorated with chains (more on that later).
+The old entrance is closed off, and the GOLDEN and PLATIUM visit starts in the basement now.
+BLUE and SILVER are starting somewhere else – but I have to test this as this is new since January 2025.
+GOLD and PLATINUM turn right after your tickets have been checked and head down a dark staircase artfully decorated with chains (more on that later).
 All of a sudden you find yourself…

 10D: Part 1 – the Gaudí Dome